milesw/plugin_devel/README.md

 List all plugin types and the corresponding plugin manager class.

 ### drupal plugin:debug [type]
-List all plugin instances of a particular type.
+List all plugin instances of the specified type.

-### drupal plugin:definition [type] [id]
+### drupal plugin:debug [type] [id]
-Dump the definition for a particular plugin instance.
+Dump the definition for the specific plugin instance.